 Internship & Research Opportunities

-The School of Geosciences has partnered with 14 businesses and organization in the region to provide internships for student in the master’s in environmental resource science program.
+The School of Geosciences has partnered with dozens of businesses and organizations in the region to provide internships for student in the master’s in Environmental Resource Science program.
 The School of Geosciences also manages the Ira Nelson Horticulture Center and Cade Farm, which function as off-campus research and educational facilities.
 At the Cade Farm, students have access to 600 acres of pasture lands, agricultural lands, wetland habitats, a coastal wetland research laboratory, and a seed bank for the state of Louisiana.

 Contact the Graduate Coordinator